merlin-neurotech/BCI-2018-2019/Neural Networks/README.md

+#Neural Netowork Subteam#

-Testing and tuning neural networks
+This folder is for the testing and tuning neural networks for the final project